kubernetes/kops/HA.md

 available, for the cluster to work.
 Kops currently doesn't support cross region HA

-As a result there are few considoration that need to take into account when using kops with HA:
+As a result there are few considerations that need to be taken into account when using kops with HA:
 * Only odd number of masters instances can be created.
 * Currently Kops can't create more than 1 master in a single AZ.
 * Kops can't create HA cluster on a region with 2 AZ.
 (There is no point to create 2 masters due to the fact the we need at least